ashank2/Aryan-Shanker-Final-Project/README.md

 - Go to this link: https://account.mapbox.com/auth/signin/?route-to=https%3A%2F%2Fconsole.mapbox.com%2F%3Fauth%3D1
 - Create an account and sign into your account.
 Then on the left hand side of your home page, under the heading Admin, click Tokens, then click the round button saying: Create a token.
 Label your token, and then similar to as you did for Climatiq API Key process, copy the key into your .env file - replacing your_mapbox_token with your actual API token.

 - Now you are ready to go!
-You have securely created your own API Keys, stored them securely, and now can experiemtn with the code and run the web app!
+You have securely created your own API Keys, stored them securely, and now can experiment with the code and run the web app!
 Run the app.py file, and in the terminal, visit the development server link that pops up in a new broswer tab.
 It will look like this: http://127.0.0.1:5000

 - To stop experimenting with the web app, just press CTRL+C in the terminal to quit.